Ghost 1.0 was released in July 2017 marking the 100th release of Ghost, and the first major upgrade since the platform launched.

 Since there are breaking changes in the theme API between Ghost LTS and 1.0, your theme may need to be updated.

 Check theme compatibility using

 Using the tool gscan is the fastest way to check your theme compatibility against all current versions of Ghost.
 It allows you to upload a zip file of your current theme to check for errors, deprecations and other compatibility issues.

 - Download your current active theme as a .zip from the design settings page in Ghost admin.

 - Upload this file on the gscan page

 The tool lists all errors and provide a full explanation and description of how to update your theme.
-All items listed as “must fix” are required to be updated within your theme for the 1.0.0 migration.
+All items listed as “must fix” are required to be updated within your theme for the 1.0.0 upgrade.
 Any items listed as “consider fixing” are recommended to ensure future upgrades are smoother.